Introduction To Neuro-Developmental Treatment

 This 3-day course utilizes a hands-on problem solving model.
 Typical motor development is presented within a systems perspective with the focus of study highlighting how musculoskeletal alignment contributes to the development of upper extremity function, oral motor function, phonation and functional mobility.
-The systems framework also assists when examining atypical development of children with motor challenges and how these challenges impact alignment, self-regulation and motor control.
-Participants will learn to utilize problem solving and movement analysis within the assessment and treatment process.
-In addition participants will develop a basic level of skill in problem solving during facilitation of movement.
-There will be the opportunity to learn through lectures, handling skills labs, treatment demonstrations and in small groups.
-On the final day, therapists will also have opportunity to participate in a treatment practicum with clients, which provides an invaluable opportunity to put your theoretical knowledge into practice.
+The systems framework also assists when over-viewing atypical development of children with motor challenges and how these challenges impact alignment, self-regulation and motor control.
+Participants will learn to utilize clinical reasoning and movement analysis within the assessment and treatment process.